(CNN) -- Here's some background information about the civil war that took place in Libya in 2011.

 March 10, 2011 - Mahmoud Jebril and Ali Essawi, representing the Libyan opposition, meet with French President Nicolas Sarkozy.

-March 10, 2011 - Speaking before the House Appropriations Committee, Secretary of State Hillary Clinton says the U.S. is suspending its relationship with the Libyan embassy.
+- Speaking before the House Appropriations Committee, Secretary of State Hillary Clinton announces the U.S. is suspending its relationship with the Libyan embassy.

 March 14, 2011 - Libyan forces retake Zuwarah.